FORMS AND READING MATERIALS FOR ATHLETES AND PARENTS

 There are 3 divisions of competition in High School Cross Country:

 Varsity, Junior Varsity, and Frosh-Soph.
-The Falcon Cross Country
+The Cougar Cross Country

 Program places athletes in divisions based on the following criterion.

 The top 7 fastest athletes regardless of grade usually compete in